achristen/Meteobike/QGIS-Analysis/readme.md

 ![Images/QGIS_ColorByValue_new.png](Images/QGIS_ColorByValue_new.png)

 Under 'Value' select the field from the Meteobike dataset you would like to colorize (e.g. temperature differences).
 Unter 'Method' choose `Color`.
-Under 'Color ramp' you can choose from a variety of color bars (and also invert them, as done in the example).
+Under 'Color ramp' you can choose from a variety of color scales (in this example: RdBu) (and also invert them, as done in the example).
 Below is the list that assigns colors to values.
 The example uses `Equal Count (Quantile)` mapping with 13 classes.
 Click `Classify` to update the color ramp, then `OK` to apply it to the map:

 ![Images/QGIC_SampleGraduated.png](Images/QGIS_SampleGraduated.png)